Agneepath (1990 film): Remakes and legacy

-The remake was released in 2012, featuring Hrithik Roshan as Vijay Deenanath Chauhan and Sanjay Dutt as the reimagined Kancha Cheena.
-Priyanka Chopra played the female lead, while Rishi Kapoor portrayed a newly introduced antagonist, Rauf Lala.
-The character of Krishnan Iyer, played by Mithun Chakraborty in the original, was omitted from the remake.
-The supporting cast included Om Puri, Zarina Wahab, and Chetan Pandit.
+Hrithik Roshan played the role of Vijay Deenanath Chauhan and Sanjay Dutt plays the role of the Kancha Cheena.
+Priyanka Chopra was the female lead.
+The character of Krishnan Iyer played by Mithun Chakraborty in the original was removed and Rishi Kapoor played a newly introduced negative character, Rauf Lala.
+Other members of the cast include Om Puri and Zarina Wahab among others.

-Agneepath was also unofficially adapted into the Tamil-language film Sivasakthi (1996), directed by Suresh Krissna.
+The film was also modified and remade in Tamil as Sivasakthi, directed by Suresh Krissna.